 - Infections, viruses or sexually transmitted diseases

 Taking a Stand Against Nursing Home Abuse

 Feelings of anger and betrayal are common reactions experienced by many people who discover their loved one is being abused at a skilled nursing facility.
 We have outlined some of the steps you may wish to take following these discoveries at our page here.
-Should you have further questions or wish to discuss your legal options for pursuing a civil lawsuit to recover compensation from the facility, we invite you to contact the Nursing Home Law Center here and an attorney will be in contact with you shortly.
+Should you have further questions or wish to discuss your legal options for pursuing a civil lawsuit to recover compensation from the facility, we invite you to contact Nursing Home Law News here and an attorney will be in contact with you shortly.